conduitio-labs/conduit-connector-firebolt/README.md

 In order to work with Firebolt the connector needs access to an [engine](https://docs.firebolt.io/working-with-engines/).
 Engines are computed clusters that run database workloads.

-If the engine you specified via the connector configuration is not started the connector will start it for you.
-And it will periodically check the engine status until it's started.
+If the engine you specified in the connector configuration is not running, the connector will start it for you.
+And it will periodically check the engine status until it starts.
+The process of starting the engine may take some time, the connector at this moment will not be able to write or read data.

 ### Prerequisites